 TERRORISM RISK : LOW

 The risk is low for an international terrorist attack, but racial tensions are longstanding in this community.
 Hate crimes and domestic terrorism can happen in any city.
-You review the Mississippi Office of Homeland Security (MOHS) website for safety and awareness videos while following MOHS on Facebook.
+You can review the Mississippi Office of Homeland Security (MOHS) website for safety and awareness videos while following MOHS on Facebook.
 As a bonus, that social media page also covers severe weather safety.

 SCAMS RISK : LOW

 Common scams like fake police officers and threatening utility bill calls take the headlines here, but those are most commonly against locals.
 The city has seen an increase in persistent or aggressive panhandling, and you should know that only one in 10 panhandlers is actually homeless.
 Don't let a panhandler stop you, and call 911 if you feel threatened.
 Better yet, if you see panhandlers, don't walk by them.
 Keep car windows rolled up at intersections.

 Nothing in the crime data indicates women are at greater risk, but with the lively nightlife here, you want to take the standard safety precautions.
 It's not a city safe enough to walk around at night alone.

 The 2021 Water Quality Report shows full compliance and no violations.
 A new report is posted each year by June 1, so you can check for an updated report on the city's website.
 Even with an impeccable report, any emergency water quality issues will be posted on the city's social media sites.

 Tupelo.net is the official tourism website, and it has a separate travel guide and dining guide free for download.